ravi688/VulkanRenderer/README.md

 // use the texture somewhere,
 // i.e. material_set_texture(some_material, "albedo", texture);
-// samplerCube should be used in the shader
+// sampler2D should be used in the shader

 // destroy vulkan objects
 texture_destroy(texture);